Explains what stress is, what might cause it and how it can affect you. Includes information about ways you can help yourself and how to get support.

 Learning to be kinder to yourself in general can help you control the amount of pressure you feel in different situations, which can help you feel less stressed.

 "I distract myself from my [...] worry by doing a puzzle or playing a game."

 Remember that whatever you're going through that's causing you stress, you don't have to cope with it alone.

-- Support at university or college, such as your tutors, student union or student services.
-(See our pages on how to cope with student life for more tips on accessing support as a student.)
+For example, this could be from your tutors, student union or student services.
+See our pages on how to cope with student life for more tips on accessing support as a student.

-- Peer support.
 Sometimes sharing your experiences with people who've been through something similar can help you feel less alone.
-Elefriends and Big White Wall both offer supportive online communities where you can talk openly about stress and your mental health.
-(For guidance on using these services safely, see our pages on staying safe online.)
+Mind's community Side by Side, and the online community Togetherall, offer supportive spaces where you can talk openly about stress and your mental health.